dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/InstallAITools/mpi_operator_config.rst

     cd tools
     ansible-playbook configure_mpi_operator.yml -i <kubeflow inventory> --tags mpiv2beta1

-*Expected result*: The v1 mpi-operator and the training operator of Kubeflow is uninstalled.
+*Expected result*: The mpi-operator API version v1 and the training operator of Kubeflow is uninstalled.
+The mpi-operator API version v2beta1 is installed.

 [Optional] Revert back to the default configuration
 ------------------------------------------------------